-How long have you lived in Maui for, and what has made you stay at this beautiful island?
+How long have you lived in Maui for, and what has made you want to stay on such a beautiful island?

 I've been on Maui since end of September last year, so approx. 8 - 9 months now.
 Ironically, I was in Australia before.
 My visa expired and I didn't know where to go.
 I was looking at charters in NZ and Hawaii and then somehow ended up on Maui.
 Not going to lie, it was a pretty spare of the moment - last minute decision, but probably not the worst ones I've made (haha)

 That's a hard one for me.
 I am half Austrian - half American (on paper), however I was raised in 5 different countries.
 When I turned 18 I moved to London for 5 years and then I spent the last 3 years in Australia and South East Asia.
 I like to consider myself as a 'transnational' :P because there isn't really one country or nationality that I feel I can fully identify with.